transpect/convert/README.md

 ## Authentification

-You can optionally add a SHA-256 hash of an access token to a specific converter by adding its hash and key to generate it to `auth.xml`:
+You can optionally add a SHA-256 hash of an access token to a specific converter by adding its hash and key to generate it to `auth.xml`.
+A user would then have to add the corresponding HTTP parameter `token` with the appropriate value to their requests.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>